tholman/cursor-effects/readme.md

 new ghostCursor();
 ```

-You can also target specific elements, to have the canvas appear inside those, for example...
+You can also target specific elements, to have the canvas appear inside those, for example:

 ```
-const element = document.querySelector("#ghost")
+const targetElement = document.querySelector("#ghost")
-new ghostCursor(element);
+new ghostCursor({element: targetElement});
 ```

 #### NPM